thomashashi/thomas_cc_demo/terraform/aws/README.md

 ### Making the connection

- 1. Point out that all you did to change a standard Node application was to configure Consul Connecat and  _tell the app to listen only on localhost_
+ 1. Point out that all you did to change a standard Node application was to configure Consul Connect and  _tell the app to listen only on localhost_
     1. `listing` knows _nothing_ about TLS
     2. `listing` knows _nothing_ about mutual-TLS authentication
     4. `listing` doesn't have to manage certificates, keys, CRLs, CA certs...